High School Positions

 In addition to being mentors, CITs perform lots of the dirty jobs at camp.
 They wash dishes, clean bathhouses, spread wood chips, sort the mail, set up games, and sweep pretty much everything.
 If it happens at camp, a CIT helped make it happen!
 Because of this, CITs should be ready to serve with energy, a great work ethic, and the desire to see God’s Kingdom grow through their work.
 It’s often a hard, thankless job, but if you ask anyone who has been a CIT in the past they will tell you that it was a life-changing experience.

 CITs work for half of the summer.
-They do one week of training followed by four weeks with campers.
+They do one week of training followed by three sessions with campers.
 Check our “Summer Jobs” page for the dates for CITs.
 Starting pay for CITs is $300, including room and board.

 In addition to “standard” CITs, we also ask some CITs to be Kitchen CITs!